mendozaasiel1895/netflix-data-analysis/notebooks/Movies vs TV Shows README.md

 3. **Analysis**
    - Counted the number of *Movies* and *TV Shows* using `value_counts()`.
 4. **Visualization**
-   - Created a bar chart and pie chart with matplotlib to show distribution.
+   - Created a pie chart with matplotlib to show distribution.

 ---